EasterMedicalConsulting/clinical-sql-toolkit/population-health/care-gap-identification/README.md

 ## Related Publication

 Walton C, Law C, Easter PS.
 Improving Lead and Anemia Screening Rates within Wilford Hall Pediatric Clinic. *San Antonio Uniformed Health Consortium Patient Safety Week*, 2026.

+## Disclaimer

+These queries are provided for **educational and analytical reference purposes only**.
+They are not validated clinical decision support tools and should not be used to make individual patient care decisions without appropriate clinical review and institutional validation.
+HEDIS approximations do not replace official NCQA specifications for reporting purposes.

+---

+## License

+MIT License — free to use, adapt, and share with attribution.

+---

+*Built by a physician who writes SQL — because the gap between clinical knowledge and data infrastructure is still too wide.*

+---

+*Note that I utilize AI assistance in both my writing and code generation.
+Output is my own, process is augmented.*